google/WebFundamentals/src/content/en/fundamentals/security/encrypt-in-transit/make-intra-site-urls-relative.markdown

 translation_priority: 0
 key-takeaways:
   - "Make sure intra-site URLs and external URLs are agnostic to protocol, i.e. make sure you use relative paths or leave out the protocol like //example.com/something.js"
+notes:
+  ok: "It is perfectly OK to include HTTPS resources in an HTTP page."
 ---

 <p class="intro">